 Striped skunks and armadillos damage lawns across North Carolina.
 Both animals dig holes in turf while searching for grubs and insects to eat.
 In residential areas, a skunk is a rabies threat with a foul odor, while an armadillo is most likely to cause vehicle accidents on local roadways.

 Native to the area, beavers take advantage of water sources in Charlotte, NC.
 Residents often see dams or gnawed wood near lakes and rivers.
 These signs of beaver activity can lead to larger problems, such as:

 - Flooding caused by dammed culverts or creeks

 - Dead trees as a result of stripped bark

 - Hazardous landscapes due to debris and fallen trees

 While the large rodents can benefit local ecosystems, these problems make removal necessary when beavers move too close to homes.

 North Carolina Deer

 Another native species, white-tailed deer have a large population in Charlotte.
-Many residents enjoy watching the animals, but feeding and welcoming them has allowed their numbers to increase.
+Many residents enjoy watching the animals, but feeding and welcoming them into yards has allowed their numbers to increase.
 Because these pests cause property damage and endanger drivers, too many deer can be a nuisance.

 Spring in Charlotte offers perfect conditions for the Canada goose to nest.
 These birds can be hostile towards people when defending their eggs or homes.
 Over time, Canada geese lose their fear of humans and flock to manmade shelters.
 While it's best to avoid the pests, excluding them from yards can be difficult.